BRAND PORTFOLIO STRATEGY

 Once a portfolio strategy is in place, brand architecture further defines the relationship between the brands in a portfolio.

-How should the parent and child brands relate?
+How should child and parent brands relate?

 Brand structure selection